mmkobylin/tech_challenge/README.md

 I am attaching an original design in the resources/wireframing folder.
 I created them using balamiq.cloud wireframing software.
 Some minor stylistic choices have been dictated by my objective for accessibility, or else by the nature of the programming language I have used.

 In addition, original layout of scores had only '+' button.
 I decided to add '-' to make it more visiually symetrical, but also in case of an accidental click on '+' field.

 ## Comments

-All the comments regarding code are line above an actual code.
+All the comments regarding code are on the line above an actual code.
 I decided leaving comments at the first case is enough, instead of commenting on each occurence (such as 'creating column' etc).

 ## Limitations